Kiffhost/exalted-scripture-understanding/Charms/Sidereals/House of Secrets/Lore/Well-Schooled Pedant Defense.md

 Prerequisite Charms:
   - "[[Professorial Mien]]"
 ---
 The Sidereal has no time for the foolish remarks of the ignorant and unlettered, waving away arguments beneath her notice.
-The Sidereal may cite a Lore background in a Decision Point as though it were a Major Intimacy.
-If it relates a Defining Intimacy, it counts as Defining itself.
+The Sidereal may cite a [[Lore]] background in a Decision Point as though it were a Major [[Intimacy]].
+If it relates a Defining [[Intimacy]], it counts as Defining itself.
 ## Reset
-Once per story unless reset by gaining a new Lore background (typically by purchasing a Lore specialty).
+Once per story unless reset by gaining a new [[Lore]] background (typically by purchasing a [[Lore]] specialty).